Hemakuma/cisco-dc-automation/lab-guide/section-2-1-docker.md

 ** Windows Users, please make sure you install docker toolkit using 'Administrator' account.
 Right click on the file and select `Run as Administrator`**

+If you have a virtual box installed on your system, please remove it.
+Let docker tool box install the virutal box for you.

 Whenever we say open terminal in this lab guide, please open `Docker Quickstart` on windows.

 **Do not open the command line**